min2bro/Flask_Tuts/README.md

 ## About this Project

-This project is actually a very simple fork of an existing projec and blogpost where someone built a full-text search app in MongoDB using case-insensitive regex.
+This project is actually a very simple fork of an existing project and blogpost where someone built a full-text search app in MongoDB using case-insensitive regex.
 Going forward, case-insensitive regex queries to power full-text search should be considered an anti-pattern.
 This repo is not an axample of how to build a Flask App.
 I read a blogpost about a search app built using $regex in and revised it to use Atlas Search.
 Hopefully this README makes it it easy to see how you could immediately get value from a small refactor to move case-insensitive regex to Atlas Search.

 This revised repo is meant to demonstrate a few of the many benefits of moving most case-insentive regex queries (`$regex`) in MongoDB Atlas to <a href="https://docs.atlas.mongodb.com/atlas-search" target="_blank">MongoDB Atlas Search</a>, a Lucene-powered search engine built for the job.
 After a list of benefits, there's a tutorial below, along with some sample code in this repo.
 You can find the regex query code in the `regex_version` branch, and the Atlas Search code in the `fts_version` branch.